cado-security/product-help/docs/cado/deploy/aws/cloudformation.md

 - **[DeployCloudFormationCustomVPC.yaml](https://cado-public.s3.amazonaws.com/cloudformation_v2/DeployCloudFormationCustomVPC.yaml):** Deploys into an existing VPC.
 Use [DeployCloudFormationCustomVPCNetworking.yaml](https://cado-public.s3.amazonaws.com/cloudformation_v2/DeployCloudFormationCustomVPCNetworking.yaml) for creating the necessary networking within this VPC.
 - **[DeployCloudFormationGovCloud.yaml](https://cado-public.s3.amazonaws.com/cloudformation_v2/DeployCloudFormationGovCloud.yaml):** For deploying into AWS GovCloud.
 Like the private template, it includes a load balancer and no public IP.

-For a High Availability (HA) deployment, contact Cado for the appropriate template.

 ### Steps for Deployment

 1. After receiving the CloudFormation template link, click it to open the AWS CloudFormation Management Console.